Princess Sophie of Greece and Denmark: Second World War and the death of Prince Christoph

 As a means of protection, Christoph warned Sophie about the need to beware of prying ears and never to speak politics with people other than her sisters and cousins.
 Even though he probably moved away from the SS from 1934, the prince nonetheless remained a staunch supporter of the Nazi regime.
 When Germany invaded Poland in September 1939, he spontaneously enlisted in the Luftwaffe, while retaining his post as director of the Forschungsamt.
 Sophie and her four children then left Berlin to settle in Friedrichshof, near her husband's parents the Landgrave and the Landgravine of Hesse.
 Then began a close correspondence between the couple, which testified to the love that Sophie and her husband had for each other.

 Shortly after Sophie moved to Kronberg im Taunus on 28 May 1940, her father-in-law died in Wilhelmshöhe, making his eldest surviving son Philipp the new head of the House of Hesse-Kassel.
 At the same time, most of Europe fell under Nazi rule and Sophie's parents found themselves isolated far from their children.
 After the invasion of France, Prince Andrew was stuck on the French Riviera in June 1940.
 For her part, Princess Alice chose to stay in Athens despite the occupation of Greece and the departure into exile of other members of the Greek royal family in April 1941.
 This did not prevent Sophie from continuing to support the Nazi regime, as illustrated by the continuation of her visits to Emmy and Hermann Göring.

 The situation changed from 1942 as the Nazi authorities began to distance themselves from the German aristocracy.
 In January and October 1943, Princes Wolfgang and Richard of Hesse-Kassel were successively dismissed from the army, without being threatened by the Nazi regime.
-In April, the Führer placed Landgrave Philipp under house arrest, before having him confined in the Flossenbürg camp after Italy's surrender to the Allies on 8 September 1943.
+In April, Hitler placed Landgrave Philipp under house arrest, before having him confined in the Flossenbürg camp after Italy's surrender to the Allies on 8 September 1943.
 A few days later, on 22 September, it was Philipp's wife, Mafalda's turn to be arrested.
 After two weeks of interrogation, Mafalda, who was the daughter of King Victor Emmanuel III of Italy, was imprisoned in Buchenwald, where she died on 27 August 1944, after being seriously wounded following an aerial bombardment.
 At the same time, searches were carried out by Obergruppenführer Josias, Hereditary Prince of Waldeck and Pyrmont, in the residences of Philipp and his mother.
 All these events led Sophie to open her eyes completely to the true nature of the Nazi regime.